aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-display-settings-csharp-tutorials/display-and-hide-scroll-bars-of-worksheet/_index.md

 **What other Excel file formats are supported by Aspose.Cells for .NET?**

 Aspose.Cells for .NET supports a variety of Excel file formats, such as XLS, XLSX, CSV, HTML, PDF, etc.

-**Is there a free trial version of Aspose.Cells for .NET?**

-Yes, you can download a free trial version of Aspose.Cells for .NET from the official website and try it in your project before you decide to buy it.